Forget the IRS: These states are sending ‘thank you’ stimulus checks to teachers

 The payments—several of which were approved in March, around the time when teachers sign contracts for the following year—are largely aimed at employee retention and recruiting after a tough year for schools, teachers, and students, who had to navigate uncharted remote learning territory.
 The funds are being drawn from states’ federally supplied stimulus coffers, which totaled $350 billion across state, local, and tribal governments to be used for purposes including pandemic costs, to cover revenue shortfalls, or on public infrastructure such as water, sewage, or broadband internet systems.

 However, the educator stimulus checks have come under fire in some jurisdictions, as critics argue it’s an improper use of the funds.
-The Education Department has pushed back on Florida’s bonuses in particular, in a June 30 letter that questions whether the state breaks federal rules by dipping into funds the department had earmarked specifically for lost learning and student catch-up programs.
+The Education Department has pushed back on Florida’s bonuses in particular, in a June 30 letter that questions whether the state breaks federal rules by dipping into funds the department had earmarked specifically for lost learning and student catching-up.
 The goal, some say, is to make sure that the funds ultimately benefit students and not just teachers.

-Program advocates have argued that better pay for teachers benefits students by allowing the school district to retain better talent in education.
+Program advocates, meanwhile, argue that better pay for teachers benefits students by allowing the school district to retain better talent in education.
 California’s Berkeley school district superintendent told the Wall Street Journal that “to use some of the Covid money to ensure that we remain competitive, that we remain a stable school district, feels very much in the interest of supporting students learning during this crisis period.”